Embird Embroidery Software

 Baseline nodes editing

-Mode 2: baseline nodes editing.
-The baseline is a vector path composed of curves and straight lines.
-In this mode, the baseline can be modified with control nodes.
+Mode 2: Baseline node editing.
+The baseline is a vector path that can be modified via control nodes.

-The baseline is composed of straight lines and Bézier curves.
-The user can add and delete baseline elements in a similar way as when digitizing objects in Studio.
-In the case of multiline text, all text lines use the same shape of baseline, which is copied from the top line.
+The baseline consists of straight lines and Bézier curves.
+Users can add or delete nodes in a manner similar to standard digitizing.
+In multiline text, all lines share the same baseline shape, inherited from the top line.

 Mode 3 - Character Transformations